Dear readers of ADxS.org, please forgive the disruption.

 The LFA is the absolute low frequency power.

-• Low values correlate in boys with15
+• Low values correlate with boys17

 • Inattention